 Characteristics Of Black Swan Events

-Taleb argued that black swan events are so rare that they are impossible.
+Taleb argued that black swan events are so rare that they are impossible to foresee.
 Hence, it is important to always assume that black swan events are a possibility and try to plan accordingly.
 Yet, black swan events will still result in devastating consequences.

 Using the ideas of the 2008 financial crisis and the black swan concept, Taleb later argued that allowing broken systems to fail actually strengthens them against future black swan event cataclysms.
 He also argued, conversely, that systems that are supported and insulated from risk are ultimately more vulnerable to catastrophic losses when faced with rare and unpredictable events.

 - This event is a surprise (to the observer) as so rare that even the possibility that it might occur is unknown;

 - The impact of the event is significant in both macro and micro level

 - After the first instance of the event is recorded, it is rationalized in hindsight as if it had been expected.
 That is, relevant data were available but were not considered in risk mitigation programs.
 The same applies to the individual’s personal perception